bluehalo/node-fhir-server-core/CONTRIBUTING.md

 3. If documentation should be added, please add it to the correct location.
 If the [Wiki](https://github.com/Asymmetrik/node-fhir-server-core/wiki) should be updated, make note of that in your PR and try to prepare a snippet we can add once your PR is merged.

 Once everything is ready to go, submit a PR to the `master` branch.

+## Resources
+For more information about how things are designed and how they work, please consult our [wiki](https://github.com/Asymmetrik/node-fhir-server-core/wiki).